-Converting label classes to annotation with ArcEditor, ArcInfo, and ArcView
+Converting label classes to annotation

 Annotation classes are to a geodatabase annotation feature class as label classes are to a layer's labels.
-With an ArcEditor or ArcInfo license, the label classes will be converted into separate annotation classes within the annotation feature class.
-With ArcView, you cannot create multiple annotation classes, so all of your label classes will be combined into a single annotation class.
+Label classes will be converted into separate annotation classes within the annotation feature class.

 Adding annotation

 When all of the labels have been converted to annotation, the new annotation feature class is automatically added to the map.